Skip to main content

 Using the Minerva module template and top tips for building modules - Staff Guide

-As part of the Curriculum Redefined Build Phase, use of some template items is now compulsory for all 2024/25 modules – including those which have been developed through Curriculum Redefined and those which have not – in order to directly address student concerns about lack of consistency, and to provide clarity to staff about the information required at a minimum within Minerva modules.
+The template is designed to improve consistency within module areas across the institution.
+The use of some template items is compulsory for all modules in order to directly address student concerns about lack of consistency, and to provide clarity to staff about the information required at a minimum within Minerva modules.

-Guidance on how to use the template when building and structuring your modules is provided below, including information about which elements are now required to be used and/or made available to students, and tips to help you get the most out of Minerva.
+Guidance on how to use the template when building and structuring your modules is provided below, including information about which elements are required to be used and/or made available to students, and tips to help you get the most out of Minerva.
 Local Digital Education Enhancement Teams are also available to provide help and advice to individuals and work with programme teams/schools.
 Contact them directly for support, and watch out for local and centralised training opportunities and information.

 If you are new to Minerva, we strongly recommend you review the Getting Started with Minerva Modules guide before building your module.